goehrunr/POLS_503_Project/README.md

 # Dependencies

-In order to rund this analysis, both the tidyverse and readr packages are required.
+In order to run this analysis, both the tidyverse and readr packages are required.
 Instructions to run the libraries are included in the r-markdown document, but both should be installed beforehand.
 ```
 packages_used <- c("tidyverse", "readr")
 install.packages(packages_used)